redcross/smoke-alarm-portal/INSTALL.md

         $ sudo apt-get install postgresql

 4. You'll need to set up a postgres user, if you don't already have one:

         $ adduser postgres

+5. Do `cp config/config.json.tmpl config/config.json`, then edit the latter.

+   You'll need to fill in database usernames and passwords, of course.
-5. Add a "staging" environment to `config/config.json`, following the "test" example.
+   You might also want to set up a whole new environment, e.g., "staging" (likely following the "test" example).

-6. Create the databases and initialize the data.
+6. Create the databases and import the initial data.

         $ su - postgres
         $ psql
         postgres=# CREATE DATABASE smokealarm_development;
-        postgres=# CREATE USER <username> PASSWORD '<change_this>';
+        postgres=# CREATE USER <some_username> PASSWORD '<some_password>';
         postgres=# GRANT ALL ON DATABASE smokealarm_development TO <username>;

         $ npm install --save sequelize
         $ sudo npm install -g sequelize-cli #this needs to be available system-wide